OkayHughes/open-lab-notebook/src/posts/DA_HOMME/c++_port_eos.md

 * When rhatinvm is overwritten with, e.g., 12.0, value is correct (pnh, exner don't fail in 1000 random tests)
   * When 12.0/5.0 is used, then test starts failing.
 * When rhat_next=5.0, rhat_prev=6.0 are overwritten, exner and pnh fails

+multiplication by 0.234 before or after pow results in test failure.